petreleven/Keep-Alive/README.md

-# Keep-Alive
+# Stay-Alive
-A c# and unity project that spawns obstacles with increasing difficulty for player to dodge
+A C# and unity project that spawns obstacles for the player to dodge with increasing difficulty